Variables are place holders for information, the information might be in one of two main types; text or numeric.

 - Variable names cannot use special characters which includes spaces.

 - A string or text must be placed between a single or double quotation mark.
 The quotation marks must be used in pairs, so one quote is used at the beginning of the words and another at the end.
-If single quotes are used, then the same type of quote must be used to finish the expression.
+If single quotes are used, then the same type of quotation mark must be used to finish the expression.

-- If the variable is to be a number only numeric characters can be stored in the variable, a number can be text or numeric, but non-numeric characters can only be text.
+- If the variable is a number only numeric characters can be stored in the variable, a number can be text or numeric, but non-numeric characters can only be text.
 It is important to understand that text number characters cannot be used in mathematical operations.

 - The designer can use the plus sign to combine variables of the same type.
 Numerical items and text items cannot be combined together unless the string function is used.
 The string function (str) is used to make the number into a text variable in a specific operation.
 The str must be lower case letters.
 For example, the format using the str function would be: